liip/LiipFunctionalTestBundle/README.md

 If you would like to setup your fixtures with yml files using [Alice](https://github.com/nelmio/alice), [`Liip\FunctionalTestBundle\Test\WebTestCase`](Test/WebTestCase.php) has a helper function `loadFixtureFiles` which takes an array of resources, or paths to yml files, and returns an array of objects.
-This method uses the [Alice Loader](https://github.com/nelmio/alice/blob/master/src/Nelmio/Alice/Fixtures/Loader.php) rather than the FunctionalTestBundle's load methods.
+This method uses the [Theofidry AliceDataFixtures loader](https://github.com/theofidry/AliceDataFixtures#doctrine-orm) rather than the FunctionalTestBundle's load methods.
 You should be aware that there are some difference between the ways these two libraries handle loading.

 ```php
 $fixtures = $this->loadFixtureFiles(array(